 While reading through Ferris’ list, my favorite is his first suggestion is this:

 Enjoy Guilt-Free Play with Friends.

 When was the last time you got out there and played with your friends?
 As Ferris contends, exercise is a great way to reduce anxiety, and of course, it doesn’t always have to be the formal “gym” exercise.
 Why not throw a frisbee around?
-Yesterday I went to the beach with friends and we threw around the waboba ball – what a great way to be present, enjoy time with friends, and be outdoors.
+It can be a great way to be present, enjoy time with friends, and be outdoors.

 Overall, it’s important to find and learn techniques that work for you.
 Stick with them!
 It takes patience, practice, and positive attitudes.